hkhanna09/PowerBI/README.md

 Get-Module -ListAvailable MicrosoftPowerBI* | Import-Module Login to PBI.
-Next, you need to login to PBI using SPN you created initially.
+Next, you need to log in to PBI using SPN you created initially.

 Tip: If you are using the local system for executing the script.
-You'll first need to install the AZ Powershell module and login to Azure using the below command.
+You'll first need to install the AZ Powershell module and log in to Azure using the below command.

 Connect-AzAccount
-Use below code to login PBI.
+Use the below code to log in to PBI.

 $Password = ConvertTo-SecureString $Secret -AsPlainText -Force
 $creds = New-Object PSCredential $AppID, $Password

-Connect-PowerBIServiceAccount -ServicePrincipal -credential $Creds -Tenant $TenantID If, during the execution of the script or any PBI command you get below error.
-Worry not, I've a workaround.
+Connect-PowerBIServiceAccount -ServicePrincipal -credential $Creds -Tenant $TenantID If, during the execution of the script or any PBI command you get the below error.
+Worry not, I've got a workaround.

 Get-PowerBIWorkspace : Could not load file or assembly 'Newtonsoft.Json, Version=11.0.0.0, Culture=neutral, PublicKeyToken=30ad4fe6b2a6aeed' or one of its dependencies.
 The system cannot find the file specified.
 Once you encounter the error, execute the below command and note down the location (FullyQualifiedName) of Newtonsoft.Json.

 [Newtonsoft.Json.JsonConvert].Module
-You'll also see the Version under Assembly key.
-What happen here is that your connection to PBI requires the Newtonsoft.Json file version 11.0.0.0.
+You'll also see the Version under the Assembly key.
+What happened here is that your connection to PBI requires the Newtonsoft.Json file version 11.0.0.0.
 However, your system has another version.
 We need to get v11 on the system.
 To do that, you need to download the Newtonsoft.Json package from Here.

 Once, you have the package extract it using 7zip or a similar tool and copy the DLL file from the lib/net45 directory.
 Then go to the Newtonsoft.Json location you got in the previous step.
-Rename the existing dll and paste new one and restart your powershell.
+Rename the existing DLL and paste a new one and restart your PowerShell.
 Now, the error should be resolved.

 Publish PBIX.
 Once you are logged in try to Get the existing Workspace.